-Dress code: To enter the JoAnn Bingham CSC, the student must dress in their College of Nursing (CON) mandated uniform, including a photo ID badge.
-Students are also required to follow their CON clinical dress code policy.

-Students dressed inappropriately will be sent home and will be responsible for rescheduling their clinical experience with their clinical instructor.
-This will also be an unexcused absence.
+Dress code: To enter the CSC the student must dress in their School of Nursing (SON) mandated uniform including a photo ID badge.
+Students are also required to follow their SON clinical dress code policy.
+Students inappropriately dressed will be sent home and will be responsible for rescheduling their clinical experience with their clinical instructor.

-Audio-Video Taping: All participants in simulation courses will be audio-video tape will be used in the debriefing portion of the simulation experience and will be available for the student and their instructor to review.
+Audio-Video Taping: All participants in simulation courses will be audio- videotaped.
+The audio-video tape will be used in the debriefing portion of the simulation experience and will be available for the student and their instructor to review.

-Confidentiality: All records, documents or communications in the JoAnn Bingham CSC are considered confidential and privileged.
-Disclosure of such records, documents, or communications to any person during or after their CSC experience is a violation of their respective College's honor code.
+Confidentiality: All records, documents or communications in the CSC are considered confidential and privileged.
+Disclosure of such records, documents, or communications to any person during or after their CSC experience is a violation of their respective school's honor code.